 What you can use a VPN for

-Using virtual private networks is very common in countries such as India or the UK as both countries have blocked sites with adult content to some degree.
+Using virtual private networks is quite common in countries such as India or the UK as both countries have blocked sites with adult content to some degree.

-However, those blocks are not that effective because it is very easy to get around it with the help of a VPN-service.
+However, those blocks are not that effective because it is quite easy to get around it with the help of a VPN-service.